- Foreign & Commonwealth Office

 - Part of:

-- British nationals overseas, Angola, Armenia, Belarus, Belize Bolivia, Bosnia and Herzegovina, Botswana, Bulgaria, Costa Rica, Croatia, Cuba, Democratic Republic of Congo, Dominican Republic, Eritrea, Estonia, Gambia, Guyana, Honduras, Iran, Jamaica, Kosovo, Latvia, Macedonia, Madagascar, Malawi, Maldives, Mali, Malta, Moldova, Montenegro, Mozambique, Rwanda, Serbia, Seychelles, Slovenia, Syria, Tajikistan, Turkmenistan, Uruguay, Uzbekistan, Yemen, Zimbabwe, Antigua and Barbuda, Bahamas, Benin, Burkina Faso, Cape Verde, Comoros, Congo, Cote d’Ivoire, Djibouti, Dominica, Equatorial Guinea, Grenada, Guinea-Bissau, Haiti, Lesotho, Liberia, Nicaragua, Niger, Palau, Paraguay, St Kitts and Nevis, St Vincent and The Grenadines, Suriname, Swaziland, Togo, Burundi, El Salvador, Guinea, St Lucia, Kyrgyzstan, Chad, Mauritania, Aruba, Bonaire/St Eustatius/Saba, Central African Republic, Gabon, St Maarten, and Western Sahara
+- British nationals overseas, Angola, Armenia, Belarus, Belize Bolivia, Bosnia and Herzegovina, Botswana, Bulgaria, Costa Rica, Croatia, Cuba, Democratic Republic of the Congo, Dominican Republic, Eritrea, Estonia, Gambia, Guyana, Honduras, Iran, Jamaica, Kosovo, Latvia, Macedonia, Madagascar, Malawi, Maldives, Mali, Malta, Moldova, Montenegro, Mozambique, Rwanda, Serbia, Seychelles, Slovenia, Syria, Tajikistan, Turkmenistan, Uruguay, Uzbekistan, Yemen, Zimbabwe, Antigua and Barbuda, Bahamas, Benin, Burkina Faso, Cape Verde, Comoros, Congo, Cote d’Ivoire, Djibouti, Dominica, Equatorial Guinea, Grenada, Guinea-Bissau, Haiti, Lesotho, Liberia, Nicaragua, Niger, Palau, Paraguay, St Kitts and Nevis, St Vincent and The Grenadines, Suriname, Swaziland, Togo, Burundi, El Salvador, Guinea, St Lucia, Kyrgyzstan, Chad, Mauritania, Aruba, Bonaire/St Eustatius/Saba, Central African Republic, Gabon, St Maarten, and Western Sahara

 - 24 November 2014

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government